-Group Policy includes policy settings that affect both Users and Computers.
+Group Policy includes policy settings that affect both users and computers.
 The settings under Computer Configuration control how the computer is configured.
-The settings under User configuration control the user’s log on session.
+The settings under User Configuration control the user’s log on session.
 Settings configured for a computer are processed first when the computer starts, followed by the user configuration settings when the user logs on.

 Both Computer and User Configuration have the following settings:

 2) Windows Settings

 Software installation and upgrades are configured here.
 Two options are available for installing software.